← Back to research

 Executive Summary

-Commander by Autohand is an open-source Tauri v2 desktop app that orchestrates multiple CLI coding agents—Claude Code, Codex, and Gemini—against any git project.
+Commander by Autohand is a free Tauri v2 desktop app with public source code that orchestrates multiple CLI coding agents—Claude Code, Codex, and Gemini—against any git project.
 Unlike single-agent wrappers, Commander provides a unified interface for multi-agent workflows with workspace-aware execution, automatic worktree creation, and persistent session management.
 It runs on macOS (Apple Silicon/Intel) and Windows 11.

 AttributeValue